HPCForge/BubbleML/bubbleml_data/README.md

 There are also [examples](../examples) showing how to load a BubbleML simulation, list out it's datasets, visualize the different simulation fields, and access the metadata.

+## Data Generation and Extension

+We provide a separate [reproducibility capsule](https://github.com/Lab-Notebooks/Outflow-Forcing-BubbleML) for running Flash-X simulations.
+This repo includes all of the submission files BubbleML used.
+Modifying these will be a straightforward way to generate new data and extend BubbleML.
+Note, Flash-X is designed for large-scale, long-running simulations so there are dependencies on other projects like MPI.

 ## Bulk Download

 The studies can also be downloaded in bulk by running the bash script